roeeh/roeeh.github.io/_posts/2017-01-04-fastboot-oem-sha1sum.md

 out of the device.
 In addition to the first bytes, one can conduct a preimage attack of higher offsets if a specific pattern is (approximately) known , such as a known suffix or a prefix.
-What you can see below is the output of two runs of our PoC against the board_info partition.
+What you can see below is the output of two runs of my [PoC](https://github.com/roeeh/PoC/tree/master/CVE-2016-8462) against the `board_info` partition.
 The first run leaks bytes 0-7 ("HTC-BOAR") and the second run leaks bytes 158-161 ("\xA2\x80\x00\x00")

 {% highlight C %}